GOTO-OBS/obs_goto/README.md

 Next, you must tell the stack how to find `obs_goto`.
 This is done using the eups versioning system (which is installed as part of the stack).
 At the (bash) command line execute:
 ```
 eups declare obs_goto v1 -r /full/path/to/lsstsw/stack/Linux64/obs_goto
+eups declare -t current obs_goto v1
 ```
+With the second command telling the stack to use version `v1` by default.

 Once `obs_goto` has been declared, it can be setup, which must be done in order to use it to process your data.
 Setting up is done using:
 ```